Dr Jamie Mann

 Research interests

-Dr Jamie Mann was appointed Lecturer in Vaccinology and Immunotherapy in early 2020.
-Immediately prior to coming to the University of Bristol, he worked as an Assistant Professor at the University of Western Ontario (CA) and before that, trained as a postdoctoral scientist at St George's University of London (UK), Imperial College (UK) and Case Western Reserve University (USA).
-Dr Mann's research centres around the development of novel therapeutic and prophylactic vaccines against mucosal pathogens such as HIV and Influenza.
+Dr Jamie Mann was appointed Lecturer in early 2020 and then Associate Professor in Vaccinology and Immunotherapies in 2025.
+Immediately prior to coming to the University of Bristol (UOB), he worked as an Assistant Professor at the University of Western Ontario (CA) and before that, trained as a postdoctoral scientist at St George's University of London (UK), Imperial College (UK) and Case Western Reserve University (USA).
+Dr Mann's research centres around the development of novel therapeutic and prophylactic vaccines against mucosal pathogens such as HIV-1, Influenza and SARS-CoV-2.

 Projects and supervisions